Humarth369/PowerBI_Project/README.md

-#Real-Time Sales Insights Dashboard for Computer Hardware Business
+Real-Time Sales Insights Dashboard for Computer Hardware Business

-Here's a more polished version of your project description tailored for a BA (Business Analyst) or APM (Associate Product Manager) role:

 Objective:
 Developed an advanced Power BI dashboard to empower the Sales Director with real-time insights into sales trends, customer behavior, and market dynamics, facilitating data-driven decisions in a rapidly evolving market.